 - Plastic cup or Tupperware container for containing the paint mixture

-To be more specific I used “Bauhaus Buff” One Step paint by Amy Howard (which is a type of chalk paint that smells amazing) and added in a splash of the same brand in a shade called “Linen.”
+For the the exact color, use “Bauhaus Buff” One Step paint by Amy Howard (which is a type of chalk paint that smells amazing) and add in a splash of the same brand in a shade called “Linen.”

 Now let’s get the (Chalk paint) party started!

 Now let’s paint that baby!
 But don’t just paint without thinking about it, the key to this project may be counterintuitive to some — to paint it in a haphazard way.

 The key here is to change your brush strokes in varying directions and angles.
 If you paint in neat and tidy rows, it’s not going to have the look of an authentic piece.
 Real antique pottery has organic shapes and lines, so try to alternate the brush strokes.

 Once painted, allow the first coat to dry.
 Then add more of a pigmented chalk paint color into the mixture.
 (The color Linen that I mentioned earlier would be a great color to mix in at this point, as well as Java or any of the gray colors from the line.